- 3.9–4.3 in

 - Condition at Hatching

-Brown-headed Nuthatch populations declined by about 24% between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 1.1 million, with 100% living in the U.S. They are a U.S.-Canada Stewardship species and rate a 13 out of 20 on the Continental Concern Score.
-They are not on the 2014 State of the Birds Watch List.
-Populations are declining due to habitat degradation.
+Brown-headed Nuthatches are common throughout Southeastern pine forests, but populations declined by about 24% between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 1.1 million, with almost all living year-round in the United States, except for a small population on Grand Bahama.
+This U.S.-Canada Stewardship species rates a 13 out of 20 on the Continental Concern Score, and is not on the 2016 State of North America's Birds' Watch List.
+Because Brown-headed Nuthatches occur primarily in mature pine forests in the Southeast they are sensitive to logging practices and fire suppression that alter the quality of the forest.
+Logging practices or fire suppression can reduce the number of standing dead trees that they need for nesting.
+Suppression of naturally occurring mild fires can result in densely vegetated understories where Brown-headed Nuthatches tend to be less common.
 The population on Grand Bahama Island, which is possibly a distinct subspecies, is nearly gone, probably the result of logging.

 - North American Bird Conservation Initiative, U.S. Committee.
 2014.
 State of the Birds 2014 Report.
 U.S. Department of Interior, Washington, DC.